tewidis/CN/markdown/interdomain_routing.md

 policies to exclude routes entirely from further consideration.
     * True
 2. The LocalPref attribute is used to prefer routes learned through a specific AS over other ASes for outbound traffic.
 3. Assume that AS X learns of a route to the same destination a via AS Y and AS
 Z. If X prefers to route its traffic through Z due to peering or business, it can assign a higher LocalPref value to routes it learns from Z, and thus using LocalPref, AS X can control where traffic exits the AS.
-4. The MED (Multi-Exit Discriminator) value is used by ASes connected by multiple links to designate with of those links are preferred for inbound traffic.
+4. The MED (Multi-Exit Discriminator) value is used by ASes connected by multiple links to designate which of those links are preferred for inbound traffic.
 5. Assume that AS X prefers routes advertised to AS Y to go through R1 as opposed to R2.
 For AS Y to be influenced to choose R1 to forward traffic to AS X, R1 must have a lower MED value, assuming that all other attributes are equal.